 If you are not sure if you have established nexus in Maine, you can usually get free help by contacting the Maine Revenue Services.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Maine.
 Click here for listing of recommended resources.

 Special rules applying to Maine sales tax and use taxes?

 - Shipping is not taxable if separately stated and other specific terms are met.

 - Finance charges are exempt from sales tax, when stated separately.

 - Clothing is taxed at the same rate as the general sales tax.

-Since Maine legislators can vote to change sales and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
-The population of ME state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of sales tax jurisdictions.
+Since Maine legislators can vote to change the Maine sales tax and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
+The population of ME state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of Maine sales tax jurisdictions.